The virus for Android smartphones

 First attempts to remove systemFQAD malware (virus for Android smartphones)

 Since it is not possible to delete a system process, the first attempt I made to delete SystemFQAD was to install a firewall, to be precise NetGuard.
 NetGuard it is available for free on the Play Store.
 I disabled WiFi and Cellular data traffic on the process SystemFQAD.
-The situation improved slightly, as banners were rarer.
-However, the malware was able to bypass the firewall, especially when the phone started.
+The situation improved slightly, as the banners were rarer.
+But the malware was able to bypass the firewall, especially when the phone starts.
 In fact the process SystemFQAD it was the first to start, then the firewall started NetGuard: this delay allowed the virus to consume data traffic anyway.
 The method was therefore not 100% valid, but only a tamponade waiting to find the definitive solution.

 The ultimate removal of the SystemFQAD malware